Mariska Pokharel

 Mariska Pokharel (मरिष्का पोखरेल) is a Nepalese film actress, model and artist.
 Her family gave her a Hebrew name 'Mariska' which means Mermaid or goddess of the sea.
 She made her acting debut in the movie Ke Ma Timro Hoina Ra (2016) directed by Akash Adhikari.
-Her second movie Chapali Height 2 was also released in the same year which was a 2016 Psychological Thriller Nepali movie directed by Dipendra K Khanal and produced by Arjun Kumar.
-It is sequel to the 2012 film Chapali Height.
+Her second movie, Chapali Height 2, a psychological thriller, was also released in that same year.
+It is a sequel to the 2012 film Chapali Height.

 Career

 Before appearing in Nepali movies, Pokharel was featured in an upcoming Hindi drama movie Yaara.
 The movie directed by Tigmanshu Dhulia is based in 'A Gang Story' by Oliver Marchal and features Vidyut Jammwal and Shruti Haasan in leading roles.
 She made her acting debut in the movie Ke Ma Timro Hoina Ra (2016) alongside Aaryan Adhikari.
 She subsequently starred in Chapali Height 2 (2016), Lamphoo (2018), Pandit Bajeko Lauri (2018), Sali Kasko Bhenako (2018) and Mr. Virgin (2018).
-For her role as an escort in the movie Mr. Virgin (2018), Pokharel says she had to dive into research about the lifestyle and the daily schedule of ‘call girls’ in order to prepare to face the camera.
+For her role as an escort in the movie Mr. Virgin (2018), Pokharel says she had to dive into research about the lifestyle and the daily schedule of 'call girls' in order to prepare to face the camera.

 In 2015, Pokharel appeared in the music video for Swaroop Raj Acharya's Aaja Man Ma Timro.
 Since then she has worked on two dozen of Nepali music videos already by the mid of 2019.
 Her most viewed music videos on YouTube include Shirphool and Salko Paat.
 Bishnu Majhi's Salko Paat brought her fame and she gained notice by all age group of audiences.